 When I first started knitting and crocheting, all I made were scarves.
-Chunky scarves, ribbed scarves, stiff and unwearable scarves that would then be unravelled.
+Chunky scarves, ribbed scarves, stiff and unwearable scarves.

-A scarf is the perfect pandemic project for those who want to learn a new stitch pattern without committing to a project you’ll never finish (ahem, abandoned blanket #3, incomplete sweater #5, back panel of a cardigan.)
+A scarf is the perfect pandemic project for those who want to learn a new stitch pattern without committing to something you’ll never finish.
+(Ahem, abandoned blanket #3, incomplete sweater #5, back panel of a cardigan.)

-So this holiday season, my gift to you is the Eastside Scarf crochet pattern — the least successful pattern design in my online shop — for free!
+This holiday season, my gift to you is the Eastside Scarf crochet pattern — the least successful pattern design in my online shop — for free!
 (Or you can purchase the printer-friendly version to support a small business.
-It will be yours to keep forever and ever!
-You do you.)
+It will be yours to keep forever and ever!)

 This crochet project was intentionally designed to look like a knitted ribbed scarf.
 It is worked flat and joined together at the ends to create a beautiful ribbed infinity scarf.
 Any medium weight yarn can be used.

 As with any patterns, please don’t copy and resell the instructions.
 Feel free to post photos of the #eastsidescarf, sell your finished creations and tag me @nextstitch.Continue reading “Free Crochet Pattern: Eastside Scarf”

 An ad-free, printer-friendly version of this crochet pattern is available in the Etsy shop for a small fee.
 All money raised from the sale of this pattern will be donated to a cause in support of the fight against COVID-19.

 This easy amigurumi pattern takes our fascination with hoarding toilet paper to a new level.
 Turn this squishy roll of 2-ply to a keychain to remind you that you’re never alone when you stay at home.